EliasVincent/mastodon-coingecko-bot/readme.md

 - Go to your Mastodon instance and create a new application under *Preferences -> Development*
 - Insert client_id, client_secret and access_token inside of `CoinGeckoBot.js`
+- Insert the API URL of your Mastodon instance
-- Visit [CoinGecko's API Documentation](https://www.coingecko.com/en/api#explore-api) on how to use the API
+- Visit [CoinGecko's API Documentation](https://www.coingecko.com/en/api#explore-api) on how to use the API.
+By default it fetches and posts the current Bitcoin price in USD every hour

 # Install